totalspectrum/spin2cpp/doc/basic.md

   x = input(2)
 ```

+On the Propeller 1 pins 0-31 may be used.
+On Propeller 2 this expands to 0-63.

 #### Pin Ranges

 Ranges of pins may be specified with `hi,lo` or `lo,hi`.
 The first form is preferred; if you do